 - Personal Expenses

-Nestled in the heart of the South Island, Christchurch, also known as Ōtautahi, exemplifies the fusion of urban innovation with nature, heritage, and culture.
+Nestled in the heart of New Zealand’s South Island, Christchurch, also known as Ōtautahi, exemplifies the fusion of urban innovation with nature, heritage, and culture.
 With a wealth of attractions from the mountains to the sea, the city serves as an excellent base for exploring regional highlights like Akaroa, Kaikoura, and Hanmer Springs.

-Nestled in the heart of the South Island, Christchurch, also known as Ōtautahi, exemplifies the fusion of urban innovation with nature, heritage, and culture.
+Nestled in the heart of New Zealand’s South Island, Christchurch, also known as Ōtautahi, exemplifies the fusion of urban innovation with nature, heritage, and culture.
 With a wealth of attractions from the mountains to the sea, the city serves as an excellent base for exploring regional highlights like Akaroa, Kaikoura, and Hanmer Springs.

 Why not embark on a journey along the Great Alpine Highway from New Zealand’s west to east coast, experiencing the best of the Southern Alps (Kā Tiritiri o te Moana) and the rugged West Coast as you travel to Christchurch on this one-way tour?
 Travel in comfort in our modern, well-equipped Mercedes Sprinter (or similar), designed to make your trip more enjoyable.
 Guided by our enthusiastic, knowledgeable, and passionate tour guides, this adventure promises to be unforgettable!